What are we looking for?

-Today we look at the ability of large-capitalization companies (excluding natural resources) to generate superior profits based on their return on capital.
+Today we are looking at the ability of energy companies to generate superior profits based on their return on capital.

-Matt Kacur, president of FSA Financial Services and Art Ltd. of Toronto, has developed and licenses a software program to undertake a quantitative and mathematical analysis to determine future profitability.
+Matt Kacur, president of FSA Financial Services & Art Ltd. of Toronto, has developed and licenses a software to undertake a quantitative and mathematical analysis to determine future profitability.

-Reported earnings are not the only way to assess the profitability of a company.
-Moreover, profit can be distorted by items such as amortization and depreciation.
+Most investors look at a company’s earnings to see how profitable a company is.
+But earnings per share can be distorted by items such as amortization and depreciation.
 Some investors would rather look at calculations such as return on capital, which measures how well a company generates cash flow relative to the capital it has invested in its business.

-The return is based on the present value of the cash flow over the estimated life cycles of the assets.
-The cash-flow calculation is made by putting debt and equity on an equal footing by adjusting the operating profit by a normalized tax rate.
-Financial companies are not included in the model.
+The return is based on the present value of the cash flow over the estimated life cycle of the assets.
+The cash flow calculation is made by putting debt and equity on an equal footing by adjusting the operating profit by a normalized tax rate.

 The report generates two portfolios, one small capitalization and the other a large cap.
 Each portfolio is a list of 20 to 30 companies.
 Since its inception in early 2003, the small-cap portfolio has generated an annualized rate of return of 19.8 per cent, while the large-cap portfolio, which was started a year later, has an annual return of 8.1 per cent.
 Both have outperformed their comparative indexes on the S&P/TSX.